andreasmuller/RaspberryPiWorkshop/README.md

 openFrameworks video capture works with the Pi out out of the box, but with some simple extra commands you can offload some of the colorspace conversion to the hardware.

 <b>OpenNI2AppExample</b>
 This example allows you to access the depth and RGB streams of a Asus Xtion Pro Live depth camera using OpenNI.
-It uses the OpenNI2 which has a much simpler syntax than the previous version.
+It uses the newer OpenNI2 which has a much simpler syntax than the previous version.
 The project also works on the Mac Desktop which is useful to record .oni files that the project can also playback. http://www.asus.com/Multimedia/Xtion_PRO/

 ###<u>GPIO</u>